Start Building for Free

 Hold a workflow for a manual approval

-Configure a workflow to wait for manual approval before continuing using an approval job.
-Anyone who has push access to the repository can click the Approve button in the CircleCI web app to continue the workflow.
+Use an approval job to configure a workflow to wait for manual approval before continuing.
+Anyone who has push access to the repository can approve the job to continue the workflow or cancel to end the workflow.
+Approve or Cancel either by using the buttons in the CircleCI web app, or via the API.

-To set up a manual approval workflow, add a job to the jobs list of your workflow with type: approval.
+To set up a manual approval workflow, add a job to the jobs list in your workflow with type: approval.
 For example:

 # ...